anton-mel/HALOTESTING/README.md

 If the pipeline cannot establish a connection to the device, try power-cycling (restarting) the device.

 TODO: Ensure the device is properly flushed and closed to prevent resource leaks or communication errors.
+Include additional data analysis required for the animal testing.